Rooflights can bring plenty of natural light into the home, especially as part of an extension or loft conversion project.

 Strict planning laws often prevent the insertion of new openings in cases such as barn conversions.

-Matthew Slocombe of the Society for the Protection of Ancient Buildings advises: “Sympathetic detailing is likely to be a condition of consent, especially if the barn is listed or in a conservation area.
+Matthew Slocombe of the Society for the Protection of Ancient Buildings advises: “Sympathetic detailing is likely to be a planning condition, especially if the barn is listed or in a conservation area.
 New openings should generally be kept to a minimum and should be of a simple form that respects the farm building’s character.”

-Paul Trace, managing director of Tuscan Foundry Products, adds: “In this situation a conservation rooflight would be required as they are especially designed with a low profile.
+Paul Trace, director of Stella Rooflight, adds: “In this situation a conservation rooflight would be required as they are especially designed with a low profile.
 This means the rooflight will sit flush and not detract from the character of the building.

 “Steel conservation rooflights are ideal as they are made specifically to provide slender sections which are unobtrusive.”